davidgasquez/filecoin-data-portal/portal/docs/data-sources.md

 ### Messages

 A few teams across the ecosystem are indexing Filecoin Messages.
-The most comprehensive source are [Beriz](https://beryx.zondax.ch/) and [FilInfo](https://filinfo.io/docs).
+The most comprehensive source are [Beryx](https://beryx.zondax.ch/) and [FilInfo](https://filinfo.io/docs).

-### Reputation Data

-Reputation is both obtained from [FilRep](https://filrep.io/) and augmented with custom metrics around deals.
-For example, what is the average replication of a deal for the SP?

 ## Data Indexers